ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/simple_guide_for_implementing_agent.md

     = m_memoryCtx.CreateEdge(ScType::EdgeDCommonConst, setAddr, setPowerAddr);
   ScAddr const & nrelSetPowerAddr
     = m_memoryCtx.HelperFindBySystemIdtf("nrel_set_power");
-  ScAddr const & arcAccessAddr
+  ScAddr const & arcAccessAddr = m_memoryCtx.CreateEdge(
-    = m_memoryCtx.CreateEdge(ScType::EdgeAccessConstPosPerm, nrelSetPowerAddr, arcAddr);
+    ScType::EdgeAccessConstPosPerm, nrelSetPowerAddr, arcAddr);

   action.FormResult(
     setAddr, arcCommonAddr, setPowerAddr, arcAccessAddr, nrelSetPowerAddr);
   SC_AGENT_LOG_DEBUG("Set power was counted: " << setPower << ".");

   // At the end of the agent's program, you must call one of three methods
-  // (`FinishSuccessfully`, `FinishUnsuccessfully`, `FinishWithError`) to indicate
+  // (`FinishSuccessfully`, `FinishUnsuccessfully`, `FinishWithError`)
-  // that the agent's performing of action is complete:
+  // to indicate that the agent's performing of action is complete:
-  // - Method `FinishSuccessfully` indicates that action was performed by agent
+  // - Method `FinishSuccessfully` indicates that action was performed
-  // successfully (sets class `action_finished_successfully`).
+  // by agent successfully (sets class `action_finished_successfully`).
   // It means that the agent solved specified task.
-  // - Method `FinishUnsuccessfully` indicates that action was performed by agent
+  // - Method `FinishUnsuccessfully` indicates that action was performed
-  // unsuccessfully (sets class `action_finished_unsuccessfully`).
+  // by agent unsuccessfully (sets class `action_finished_unsuccessfully`).
   // It means that the agent didn't solved specified task.
   // - Method `FinishWithError` indicates that action was performed by agent
   // with error (sets class `action_finished_with_error`).